NavCoT: Boosting LLM-Based Vision-and-Language Navigation via Learning Disentangled Reasoning: Acknowledgment

 \ifCLASSOPTIONcaptionsoff

 \fi

-\begin{IEEEbiography}[{ }]{Bingqian Lin} received the B.E. and the M.E. degree in Computer Science from University of Electronic Science and Technology of China and Xiamen University, in 2016 and 2019, respectively.
-She is currently working toward the D.Eng in the school of intelligent systems engineering of Sun Yat-sen University.
+\begin{IEEEbiography}[{ }] {Bingqian Lin} is currently a postdoc researcher at Shanghai Jiao Tong University, working with Prof. Cewu Lu.
+She received her PhD degree from Sun Yat-sen University in 2024, advised by Prof. Xiaodan Liang.
+She received the B.E. and the M.E. degree in Computer Science from University of Electronic Science and Technology of China and Xiamen University, in 2016 and 2019, respectively.
 Her research interests include vision-and-language understanding and embodied AI. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Yunshuang Nie} received the B.E. degree in Sun Yat-sen University, Shenzhen, China, in 2023.
 She is currently working toward the M.E. in the school of intelligent systems engineering of Sun Yat-sen University.
 Her current research interest is vision-and-language understanding. \end{IEEEbiography}